Special Representative of the Secretary-General

-A Special Representative of the Secretary-General is a highly respected expert who has been appointed by the Secretary-General of the United Nations to represent them in meetings with heads of state on critical human rights issues.
-The representatives can carry out country visits to investigate alleged violations of human rights and act as negotiators on behalf of the United Nations.
+A Special Representative of the Secretary-General is a senior official appointed by the secretary-general of the United Nations to represent them in a specific country, region, or thematic area.
+Special Representatives typically head United Nations peacekeeping operations, political missions, or specialized offices, and may conduct country visits, report on conditions on the ground, and act as negotiators on behalf of the United Nations.

 Current Special Representatives

 Special Representatives as of September 2025 include: